norrs/public_html/content/posts/welcome.md

 ## Deploying

 Push changes to the default branch and the GitHub Actions workflow will publish the generated HTML to the `gh-pages` branch, making it easy to serve the site via GitHub Pages.

+## Editing files

+Adding content while the webserver is up and saving the file, regenerates the file.